CGDJay/BlenderGameDevAddon/README.md

 # To do

-  - [ ] Find optimal UI for custom collision
+  # Complete
+  - [x] convert multiple custom UV atlas operator into single operator (reference the unwrap operator)
+  - [x] add import image as plane operator to TPT when no object is selected
   - [x] Expose orientation and additional parameters for Custom export
   - [x] Exspose naming conventions for Load PBR Mat
+  - [x] Add presets to export
+  - [x] Restore selection type after context aware Mark UV seam

   - [ ] Fix Unwrap tool for used outside of UV sync=True
-  - [x] Restore selection type after context aware Mark UV seam

   - [ ] Add test for non manifold moss cap mesh
-  - [ ] Use active selection location instead of world center for pivot to vcol operation
-  - [x] Add presets to export
-  - [ ] Create Auto UCX

   - [ ] Add Collection quick suffix
-  - [x] add import image as plane operator to TPT when no object is selected

   - [ ] update batch asset library to use the split fuction to get asset tags

   - [ ] reduce the amount of available options on pivot painter to streamline the process
+  - [ ] Use active selection location instead of world center for pivot to vcol operation

+  - [ ] Create Auto UCX
-  - [ ] convert multiple custom UV atlas operator into single operator (reference the unwrap operator)
+  - [ ] Find optimal UI for custom collision

 # original scripts